GCorbel/frontendeditor_ckeditor/README.md

         $(document).ready ->
           FrontendEditor.init()

-3. Include the new file when you to have an editable content
+3. Include the new file where you to have an editable content
 4. Add a css like this (feel free to customize it) :

         footer {